pulumi/pulumi-hugo/themes/default/content/docs/guides/crossguard/_index.md

 ---
-title: Policy as Code ("CrossGuard")
+title: Policy as Code
-meta_desc: Pulumi's Policy as Code offering, CrossGuard, allows you to set guardrails for resources so
+meta_desc: Pulumi's Policy as Code offering, Policy as Code, allows you to set guardrails for resources so
            best practices and security compliance are always followed.
 menu:
     userguides:
-        identifier: crossguard
+        identifier: policy-as-code
         weight: 6
+aliases:
+  - /guides/crossguard
 ---

-CrossGuard is Pulumi's new Policy as Code offering.
-CrossGuard empowers you to set guardrails to enforce compliance for resources so developers within an organization can provision their own infrastructure while sticking to best practices and security compliance.
+Policy as Code empowers you to set guardrails to enforce compliance for resources so developers within an organization can provision their own infrastructure while sticking to best practices and security compliance.
 Using Policy as Code, you can write flexible business or security policies.

-Using CrossGuard, organization administrators can apply these rules to particular stacks within their organization.
+Using Policy as Code, organization administrators can apply these rules to particular stacks within their organization.
 When policies are executed as part of your Pulumi deployments, any violation will gate or block that update from proceeding.

 ## Languages